chenaciousD/blabla/content/posts/2010-19-08---Transforming an Energy Utility.md

 ## The Process

 The frog team was comprised of interaction designers, visual designers, strategists and software architects collaborating on multiple streams of work to ensure balanced perspectives from design, business and technology. **My role on the team included:**
-- Synthesize research into customer experience framework
+- Customer experience framework and research synthesis
-- Define criteria for user and business needs prioritization
+- User and business needs prioritization framework
+- Define roadmap metrics, value propositions and functional requirements
 - Contribute to interaction and visual design brainstorms and reviews
-- Define roadmap metrics, value propositions and functional requirements
-- Facilitate client workshops with executive leadership and product teams
+- Facilitation of client workshops with executive leadership and product teams
 - Collaborate with solution architect on implementation and technical roadmap

 <table><tr><td><img src="/media/AGL-Brainstorming-Session.jpg"></td><td><img src="/media/AGL-Workshop-Team.jpg"></td></tr></table>